 For water-based polyurethane, use water as a paint thinner.
 For oil-based polyurethane, use mineral spirits.
 You need to pour enough paint thinner into the bucket to remove it.

 Soak the brush in the bucket filled with paint thinner for 10 minutes.
-After, swirl it inside the bucket to shake off the loose sealant.
+After, swirl it inside the bucket to shake off the loose sealer.

 4. Use a Soft Toothbrush

-After 10 minutes of soaking it in the paint thinner, take it out and inspect the brush.
-Chances are you’ll notice stuck polyurethane residue between the bristles.
-The excess can be removed using a soft toothbrush.
-Glide the toothbrush through the brush to remove struck poly.
+After 10 minutes of soaking the paintbrush in the paint thinner, take it out and inspect it.
+If you notice stuck polyurethane residue between bristles, use a soft toothbrush to remove it.